 Brothers David and Tom Gardner, as well as Erik Rydholm, began an investment newsletter in 1993.
 The inspiration for the name “Motley Fool” was taken from Elizabethan drama, “where only the court jester (the ‘Fool’) could tell the King the truth without getting his head lopped off,” their site says.

-The website has free informational content, but to see the company’s stock recommendations, you need a subscription to one of their stock-picking services, such as Rule Breakers or Stock Advisor.
+The website has free informational content, but to see the company’s stock recommendations, you need a subscription to one of their stock-picking services.
+I’m going to look at two of their most well-known (and accessible!) services: Stock Advisor and Epic.

 Motley Fool Stock Advisor

-Motley Fool Stock Advisor relies on both Team Everlasting stocks and Team Rule Breakers stocks.
+The Motley Fool Stock Advisor service provides monthly stock picks from two investing teams: Team Everlasting and Team Rule Breakers.

 Per Motley Fool, Team Everlasting looks for: